Cornish diaspora: Canada

 The oldest and largest area of settlement from the West Country in Canada is that of the northern shore of Newfoundland, also known as the French Shore, due to competing fishing rights.
 The Cornish made up a significant part of this population, which is noticeable in the local dialect to this day.
 There are also significant populations of Cornish descent in other areas of Atlantic Canada, in particular, Prince Edward Island.
 In the first half of the 19th century Padstow was a significant port of embarcation for Cornish emigrants bound for Canada.
 During the mid-19th century, ships carrying timber from Canada (particularly Quebec City) arrived at Padstow and offered cheap travel to passengers wishing to emigrate.
 Among the ships that sailed were the barques Clio, Belle and Voluna; and the brig Dalusia.
 In Ontario, Oshawa and the surrounding Ontario County were the settling grounds of a large number of 19th century Cornish immigrants during the Cornish emigration which considerably reduced Cornwall's population, although these were largely agricultural workers, rather than miners.
+Bruce mines in Ontario was an exception where Cornish mine workers started the first commercial copper mine in Canada.
 There were also major Cornish settlements in the Prairie provinces, and on Vancouver Island.

 Cornish ethnicity is recognised on the Canadian census, and in 2006 1,550 Canadians listed their ethnic origin as Cornish.

 The name of Cornwall, Ontario however does not indicate settlement by Cornish people since it was named after one of the Dukes of Cornwall (its flag and coat of arms are therefore based on elements from the Duchy of Cornwall).